deltaGPhys/MorseCodeChallenge/README.md

 Your goal is to write one method - `decode()` - that takes a string as input and which returns an English translation of the Morse code contained within.

-There are a number of included unit tests; *you may not change any of the tests*.
+There are a number of included unit tests; *you may not change any of the tests or the signature of the `decode()` method*.
+You may add anything that you wish to the `Decoder` class and/or add other classes.

 There are tests of multiple levels of difficulty, from pretty easy to very difficult, so don't worry if you don't get them all, or even a majority.
 We're just curious